lupohirp/ShelfScan/docs/api_sequence_diagrams.md

 ---

 ## 2. Image-Based Vector Search (`POST /search`)
-This endpoint accepts a photo of a single jewelry item, generates its vector using Gemini Embeddings 2, and returns the closest matches from the Qdrant vector database.
+This endpoint accepts a photo of a single jewelry item, generates its vector using Gemini Embeddings 2, uses the Go MCP Server to perform the search, and returns the closest matches from the Qdrant vector database.

 ```mermaid
 sequenceDiagram